debian-lxc/debian-lxc.github.io/_posts/2015-10-18-Creating Unprivileged Jessie Container.md

 lxc.network.hwaddr = 00:16:3e:xx:xx:xx
 ```

-## Install LXC using Download Template
+## Create container using Download Template

 In this example, the container name is ``c1``.